thejoshwolfe/yauzl/README.md

 Calls `fs.open(path, "r")` and reads the `fd` effectively the same as `fromFd()` would.

 `options` may be omitted or `null`.
-The defaults are `{autoClose: true, lazyEntries: false, decodeStrings: true, validateEntrySizes: true}`.
+The defaults are `{autoClose: true, lazyEntries: false, decodeStrings: true, validateEntrySizes: true, strictFileNames: false}`.

 `autoClose` is effectively equivalent to: